7 ways employee engagement drives ROI

 3. Increased trust in management

-Research by Towers Watson showed that 8 out of 10 highly engaged employees have trust and confidence in their leaders, and another shows that 90% of engaged employees trust their immediate superior.
-Among millennials, 34% of those who have worked for 5 companies or more say they don’t trust their direct manager, and 48% say their organization only thinks about profit.
-Not a lot of trust there.
+Research by Towers Watson shows that 8 out of 10 highly engaged employees have trust and confidence in their leaders, and another shows that 90% of engaged employees trust their immediate superior.
+However, more data shows that among millennials, 34% of those who have worked for 5 companies or more say they don’t trust their direct manager, and 48% say their organization only thinks about profit.

 4. Increased innovation

 59% of engaged employees strongly agree that their current company brings out their most creative ideas, and 78% of employees who say their company encourages creativity and innovation also say they’re committed to their current employer.
-It ties directly to the higher profitability we noted earlier in this post.
-If innovation matters in your business, (is there any business where it doesn’t?!) then so does employee engagement
+These statistics directly tie to the higher profitability we noted earlier in this post.
+If innovation matters in your business (is there any business where it doesn’t?!), then so does employee engagement.
+In fact, 69% of employees report that they would work harder if they felt more appreciated at work.

 5. Reduced absenteeism and health care costs